fuse-open/docs/articles/fuse-studio/fuse-studio.md

 ### Workspace

 The area which contains our preview viewports is called the workspace.
 Here we can also find the log window.
-In the workspace we can spawn as many preview viewports as we need, and configure them in different sizes and aspects (requires a pro license).
+In the workspace we can spawn as many preview viewports as we need, and configure them in different sizes and aspects.

 ![workspace](../../media/fuse-studio/workspace_sliced.png)